 Bed-sharing babies of breastfeeding mothers appear to avoid the presumed hazards of sleeping in adult beds (e.g., suffocation, overlaying, wedging, entrapment) (Nakamura et al 1999), due to the presence and behaviour of their mothers.
-Interestingly, however, differences have been observed in bed-sharing behaviour between breastfeeding and formula-feeding mothers and babies (Ball 2006).
-In a study comparing families videoed sleeping in their home environment, formula-fed infants were generally placed high in the bed, with babies at parental face-height, and positioned between, or on top of, parental pillows.
+But interestingly, some differences have been observed in bed-sharing behaviour between breastfeeding and formula-feeding mothers and babies (Ball 2006).
+In a small video study comparing families bed-sharing in their homes, formula-fed infants were often placed higher in the bed, with babies at parental face-height, and positioned between, or on top of, parental pillows.
 In contrast, breastfed babies were always positioned flat on the mattress, below pillow height and level with the mother’s chest.

-The patterning of these differences is consistent with an understanding of the physiological mechanisms mediating maternal and infant behaviour, in that breastfeeding mothers experience a hormonal feedback cycle, which promotes close contact with, heightened responsiveness towards, and bonding with infants in a way that is absent or greatly diminished among mothers who do not breastfeed (Uvnas Moberg 2003).
-The implication here–that breastfeeding mothers and babies sleep together in qualitatively and significantly quantitatively different ways than do non-breastfeeding mothers and babies-suggest that epidemiological studies of bed-sharing that have not considered feeding type as a variable for matching cases and controls may have drawn inappropriate results in assessing risk factors associated with bed-sharing.
+The patterning of these differences is consistent with an understanding of the physiological mechanisms mediating maternal and infant behaviour, in that breastfeeding mothers experience a hormonal feedback cycle, which promotes close contact with, heightened responsiveness towards, and bonding with infants in a way that is absent or diminished among mothers who do not breastfeed (Uvnas Moberg 2003).
+The implication here–that breastfeeding mothers and babies sleep together in qualitatively and significantly quantitatively different ways than do non-breastfeeding mothers and babies–suggests that epidemiological studies of bed-sharing that have not considered feeding type as a variable for matching cases and controls may have drawn inappropriate results in assessing risk factors associated with bed-sharing.
 Hopefully epidemiologists will re-examine these issues.

 The implications of these studies for bed-sharing by parents who have not breastfed remain ambiguous.